Mid Mountains Legal Blog

 3. Notice of Child Abuse, Family Violence or Risk.

-A filing fee of $180 applies when filing an Application for Consent Orders.
+A filing fee is payable to file an Application for Consent Orders.

 You might like...